Synxx315/PigPhysics/PigPhysics.md

 # PigPhysics
 PigPhysics
-Ode to all the short people
+Word for all the short people
-without them where would we be?
+without them we wouldn't have mdigets!
 They make great stepstools
 for getting cats outta trees